xtofs/abstract-csdl/acsdl.md

 This document is organized as follows:

-- Section 2 defines the basic concepts and notation of the abstract CSDL model.
+- Section 2 defines the basic concepts of abstract CSDL and the notion of a well formed abstract CSDL model.

-- Section 3 specifies the abstract syntax and semantics of the abstract CSDL model.
+- Section 3 specifies the abstract semantics of the abstract CSDL model.

 - Section 4 shows how the concrete CSDL notations can be derived from